danbev/learning-ai/notes/architectures/mamba.md

 is a point/vector in this space.

 We might be able to think of the current state, the point/vector, as the last token's position in this space.
-And if the next token is "simliar" perhaps semantically we might only transform/move the state a little, but if they are not very simliar we might move the point further.
+And if the next token is "similar" perhaps semantically we might only transform/move the state a little, but if they are not very simliar we might move the point further.
 For example, if the we processed the token representing "cat" followed by a